nsidc/puppet-puma/README.md

 ## Testing

-This module runs tests on CircleCI after each push; these tests mostly just check for proper puppet linting and syntax.
+This module runs tests with GitHub Actions after each push; these tests mostly just check for proper puppet linting and syntax.

 To run those tests locally, things have been wrapped into a Docker container.
 You can run the tests like this:

 ```
 docker-compose run lint